The Camino Think Tank, by Sherry

-I had a lot of time to think on this 5 week walking journey – thinking helped me forget my foot pain and fatigue most days.
+I had a lot of time to think on this 5-week walking journey – thinking helped me forget my foot pain and fatigue most days.
 This was a complete vacation for my mind – it was free to roam in and out of memories, ideas, and emotions.
 A mind needs this and I am a firm believer that this is the only way to accomplish a vacation for your mind…to actually take a real break and get away from all of the day to day for a long enough time that it’s free to roam.
+The Camino Think Tank.

 The trail provided a symphony of sounds that would take me into a somewhat meditative state in the early morning.
 The sounds of coo coo birds, croaking frogs, and the soothing sound of my feet crunching along the dirt path all combined in a beautiful rhythm.
 The birds and frogs were invisible to me like the orchestra pit in a theatre – but I knew they were there, urging me on to keep my 4/4 time with my stride.
 As I walked and walked I felt like I my mind was roaming around deep into the trail of memories it had amassed over the last 5 years of travel.
 I thought intensely about why I started traveling, and why I started writing about it.